-As a dietitian, I frequently get asked, ‘How many calories does green juice contain?’
+As a dietitian, I am often asked, ‘How many calories are in green juice?’

 It’s no surprise that people are curious about the calorie count in this popular health drink, as many are turning to green juice as a way to improve their overall health and wellness.
 In this article, I will provide an evidence-based analysis of the nutritional content of green juice and its calorie count, as well as discuss the benefits and risks of incorporating it into your diet.